 In the writings of the 19th and early 20th century, the questions we associate with feminism were addressed under a variety of labels, one of the most economical of which was “the sex question,” which referred, in practice, to a wide range of question concerning sex, gender, sexuality, etc. The texts collected here cover a wide range of “women’s issues.”
-The current collection includes material previously contained the following archives: La Frondeuse (Black and Red Feminist History), Anarchy and the Sex Question and A Beautiful Nihilist.
+The current collection includes material previously contained in the following archives: La Frondeuse (Black and Red Feminist History), Anarchy and the Sex Question and A Beautiful Nihilist.

 [Jeanne Deroin.
 “Lettre a M. Proudhon.”
 L’Opinion des Femmes.
 No. 1, Year 1.
 January 28, 1849.]
 Letter to Proudhon.
 Monsieur, I know that, preoccupied most especially with questions of political economy, you have not accepted […]